-Lean is an approach to ongoing operational improvement and elimination of waste or non-value-added activities, from the viewpoint of customers.
+Lean information management is an approach to ongoing operational improvement and elimination of waste or non-value-added activities, from the viewpoint of customers.

 On the physical side of a company, these are often easy to identify – excess inventory, process bottlenecks, unnecessary movement of people or goods, etc. On the information side, however, inefficiency and waste are less tangible and harder to spot.
 But because data is cheaper to store and manage than physical inventory, one would think this issue is getting a lot of attention in companies where a lean mentality has taken hold, right?
 Wrong.